COGS108/Overview/COGS108-Syllabus.md

 ### Technical discussion sections
-Each week one of the six sections will be a technical session, focussed on the discussion lab exercises.
+Each week one of the seven sections will be a technical session, focussed on the discussion lab exercises.
 The technical section will rotate; Week 2 it will be A01, Week 3 it will be A02, etc..
 The technical section will be recorded so that students who couldn't attend can watch later.

-If you cannot attend a given technical section you can still ask your question on Campuswire using the category "Discussion section - technical".
+If you cannot attend a given technical section you can still ask your question on Piazza using the category "Discussion section - technical".
 If you ask your question BEFORE the section the TA will try to answer on the recorded video as well as online.

 Students who are less comfortable with the programming and other technical aspects of the course are encouraged to attend each weeks technical discussion section live or watch the video recording.